aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ```

 We need two actions: one that will tell our `Middleware` to go fetch all the benches
-from rails, and one that tells our store to change our application state to represent
+from rails, and one that tells our `Store` to change our application state to represent
 the bench data in our `action`.

 Note that the `ActionCreators` don't directly interact with `Middleware` or the `Store`,